jiafuei/vmd-rs/README.md

 vmd-rs
 ---

-The `vmd-rs` crate decomposes a signal according to the [Variational Mode Decomposition](https://doi.org/10.1109/TSP.2013.2288675) method.
+VMD, aka Variational Mode Decomposition, is a signal processing tool that decompse the input signal into different band-limited IMFs.

-The implementation is referenced from [vmdpy](https://github.com/vrcarva/vmdpy) with some slight changes.
+The implementation of this project is referenced from [vmdpy](https://github.com/vrcarva/vmdpy) with some slight changes.

 Highlights
 ---